Why support for parents is important

 If you feel that you don’t have enough informal supports like friends and family, you could use more formal supports like playgroups while you build your network.

-Here are some ideas for getting to know new people and building your support network:
+Here are ideas for getting to know new people and building your support network:

 - Join a new parents group at your child and family health clinic or community centre.

-- Chat to other parents at the park or at your local playgroup, kindergarten or play centre.
+- Chat to other parents at the park or at your local playgroup or preschool.

-- Go to ‘parents and babies’ storytelling sessions at your local library.
+- Go to story time sessions at your local library.

 - Join an online forum where you can chat with other parents.